gobjects.h

 bool isRaised(G3DRect rect);

-if this object appears raised.
+true if this object appears raised.

 Usage: